ericpesto/dvla-practical-test-slot-bot/README.md

 # dvla-practical-test-slot-bot
-Automated bot/web-scraper to check for available DVLA Practical Test Slots built wth Node.js
+Node.js web-scraper bot whose purpose is to check for available DVLA Practical Test Slots in my area.

 TO DO: